 Brazil Carnival photo by Sacbee.com

 It’s the event which makes Brazil, Brazil.
-The event that sees over two million people every day flock the streets of Rio de Janeiro during the build up to Lent in a festival of colour, passion, and partying.
+The event that sees over two million people every day flock the streets of Rio de Janeiro during the build-up to Lent in a festival of color, passion, and partying.

 More than 200 samba schools join together to dazzle crowds with spectacular shows that see samba dancing and incredible floats lining the Sambodromo, and you’re welcome to join in too.
 Think of the best party you’ve been to.
 Times that by five and double it, and you still won’t have got close to the marvel of the Rio Carnival.

 Cirio de Nazare